 MASTER OF SCIENCE (M.S.)

 The Mental Health Counseling Program is designed so that it may serve as a terminal degree or as a foundation for prospective doctoral students.
-Many graduates from this program establish private practices or work in various mental health centers and community agencies.
+Many graduates from this program establish private practices or work in various mental health centers, community agencies, and hospitals.
 The program consists of sixty (60) semester hours of course work including a one semester internship.
 Graduates can become Licensed Professional Counselors through the Arkansas Board of Examiners in Counseling.
 Follow this link for more information.

 School Psychology is the application of the theories, principles and techniques of psychology to the learning and the developmental processes of children and adolescents.
 Requirements for the completion of the School Psychology degree include: Sixty (60) semester hours of graduate credit, including a two-semester internship.
 These hours include courses in personality and intellectual assessment that prepare the student for licensure as a psychological examiner.
 The majority of our graduates will be employed in school settings, involved primarily in psychological assessment of children and adolescents.
 Follow this link for more information.